 Fall foliage status: not much colors

 Where to go: drive through the entire June Lake loop.
-There’s some colors further back in the mountains near Rush Creek and Silver Lake, and along the road (158) near Grant Lake but we just drove around.
+There are some colors further back in the mountains near Rush Creek and Silver Lake, and along the road (158) near Grant Lake but we just drove around.

 Mt Whitney Trail – Lone Pine, CA